bhuvanesh2235/-Surveillance-Using-Vision-Transformers-ViTs-/README.md

 ## 🌍 Possible Future Scope

 - Enhanced anomaly detection in complex environments
-- Custom action recognition for retail security
 - Integration with retail POS and inventory systems
 - Real-time alerts for ORC and in-store violence
 - User-friendly dashboards for monitoring